 Sharing the stage with Chris Smith (Lead Search Strategist, NetConcepts) and Gab Goldenberg (Owner, SEO ROI) is cool enough.
 Add in the fact that Vanessa Fox* and Matt McGee* are moderating my panel — and forget it.
 I’m already stoked.

 My actual presentation is nothing if not simple.
-I learned from Matt at SMX Social that many times, less is more — especially when presenting.
+I learned from Matt at SMX Social that many times, less is more .
+This is something to keep in mind to improve your local SEO performance at the design level, over complicating the website experience will cost you.
+This is especially when presenting.
 With that in mind, my panel begins by taking attendess through screenshot examples of local, blended results on Google Yahoo and LiveSearch.
 Next is a discussion of verified local listings and working with trusted feeds (or, trusted sources).
 And finally — I wrap things up with a few tips aimed to help business owners get the most out of local search.

 My fear is that the panel won’t provide anything earth-shattering for people.
 Hopefully the few tips I have time to explain will motivate others to be more proactive with local listings — but I’d be lying if I told you that it didn’t concern me.

 I did get positive feedback though from both Matt and Vanessa — so there’s some comfort there.